 - 1.1 CCN Short Format If the withdrawal is made in writing after the closing date for entries and more than 48 hours before the commencement of the event, the entry fee will be refunded less 20% without a Veterinary or Medical Certificate being required. - 1.2 CCN Long Format If the withdrawal is made in writing after the closing date for entries and more than 48 hours before the commencement of the event, the entry fee will be refunded less 20% only upon the production of a Veterinary or Medical Certificate. - 2.
-Horses may be substituted by the owner or owners of the original Horse or his/their authorised agent up to the closing date for entries provided that the Organiser is informed in writing.
-No substitution may be made after the closing date of entries. - 3.
+Horses may be substituted by the owner or owners of the original Horse or his/their authorised agent up to the closing date for entries provided that the Organiser is informed in writing. - 3.
 Athletes may be substituted by the owner of the Horse up to one hour before the first Athlete is scheduled to commence his Dressage Test provided that the Event Secretary is informed. - 4.
 Athletes who do not declare their intentions to withdraw or infringe the substitution rules are liable to a penalty not exceeding \$100.00.